Axlefublr/helix/README.md

 |`%w`     |`/home/username/prog/dotfiles`                  |helix's working directory               |
 |`%m`     |`%m`                                            |not an expansion, taken literally       |
 |`%%p`    |`%p`                                            |escaped using `%%` to be taken literally|

+> [!CAUTION]
+> The resulting path is not escaped in any way.
+> If it contains spaces, that *may* be a problem, depending on what command you're using the expansion in.
+> You may want to quote expansions, in that case.

 ### Harp